 This South Waterfront property offers a limited number of dog-friendly rooms, charging $50 per stay for one dog up to 50 pounds.
 You can feed your furry friend with an order from the hotel’s “Bark Bar” room service menu.

 Ideally located right next to Waterfront Park, this hotel ensures every dog has his day.
 Their complimentary pet amenities have no restrictions on height, weight or breeds, and their concierge will even recommend pet-sitting or dog-walking services if you want to explore Portland without holding a leash.
 Pet registration makes things easier.

 Vacations make it easier to re-connect with your inner self.
 But what about getting back in sync with your pet?
-In addition to a range of amenities like pet beds, food bowls, chew toys and treats, The Sentinel also has a library of books on everything from dog massage to pet psychology — all completely free of charge.
+In addition to a range of amenities like pet beds, food bowls, chew toys and treats, The Sentinel also has a library of books on everything from dog massage to pet psychology.